 The teaching style exercised in this book has proven successful in many similar courses that yours truly has been responsible for, including at Warsaw University of Technology, Data Science Retreat (Berlin), and Deakin University (Melbourne).
 I thank all my students and colleagues for the feedback given over the last 10+ years.

 A thank-you to all the authors and contributors of the Python packages that we use throughout this course: numpy , scipy , matplotlib , pandas , and seaborn , amongst others (as well as the many C/C++/Fortran libraries they provide wrappers for).
 Their version numbers are given in Section 1.4.

 This book was prepared in a Markdown superset

 Python code chunks were processed with the R (sic!)

 A little help from Makefiles, custom shell scripts,

 The Ubuntu Mono

 font is used for the display of

-Typesetting of the main text relies upon the
+The typesetting of the main text relies on the

-This book received no funding, administrative, technical, or editorial support from Deakin University, Warsaw University of Technology, Polish Academy of Sciences, or any other source.
+This work received no funding, administrative, technical, or editorial support from Deakin University, Warsaw University of Technology, Polish Academy of Sciences, or any other source.